nawin9/pikaride/README.md

 ## PikaRide

-This a tiny project made for Epitech module 'Mobile Hybrid Application'.
+This a tiny project made for Epitech module 'Mobile Hybrid Application' that I was taking from 5th-7th October 2017.

+Group: Nawin Kim (nawin.kim@epitech.eu)

 ### Description